gradualcolors/ansta-search/README.md

 ### Ensemble Stars Renders Search Tool

-Data is pulled from local json files.
+Data is pulled from local json files based on the Card Render Logs.

 Notes: Card spelling is based on the card names (ie. Yuuta is spelled as Yuta).